 Awards will be given for the top overall male and female finishers of both the 5K and 10K, as well as for the top male and female finishers of each race in the following age group categories: Under 15, 15-19, 20-29, 30-39, 40-49, 50-59, 60+.
 We will evaluate registrations on April 16th and age group categories able to support at least 3 participants will be split into a 5-year age group.
 For example, if the Female 30-39 age group has 10 registered participants, it will be split into a 30-34 and 35-39 age groups if it would result in at least 3 participants in each new age group.
 This will be beneficial for both runners and walkers, so recruit your friends and family to register and participate!

 Can I listen to music while I race?

 We highly recommend not listening to music while you participate in the event.
 If you do choose to listen to music, please note that you may not have two earbuds in.
 You must leave one ear free to listen for any instructions or directions throughout the race course.
 It's a safety measure!
-If you're listening to music though, how can you hear people cheering you on throughout your race?

 What do the proceeds from this event support?